 All efforts will be made to place children with special needs into our CYS programs.
 To ensure proper program placement and to meet the needs of your child, a Multi-Inclusion Assessment Team (MIAT) will meet with the parent and review the child's relevant medical history prior to the child's placement.
-The MIAT team members include Army Community Services, Child & Youth Services, Army Public Health Nurses and Parent Central Outreach Services.
+The MIAT team members include Army Community Services, Child & Youth Services and Army Public Health Nurses.
 The goal of this team is to learn about the specifics of your child's needs and ensure his/her placement will be met.
 A MIAT meeting is necessary whenever a diagnosis changes or when the child moves from one program to another.
-Should a CYS program not accommodate your child's needs, staff will work with the parent/guardian to assist with alternative care.
+Should a CYS program not appropriate or able to meet your child's needs then staff will work with the parent/guardian to assist with alternative care.